The big picture

 - Disaster Legal Assistance Collaborative (DLAC)

-On hot days, many people living in high-risk areas of the East Bay hills like to water their yards often to keep their plants and grounds moist and damp, as a deterrent to flying embers or flames.
+On hot, dry days, some people living in high-risk areas of the East Bay hills like to water their yards often, in part as a deterrent to flying embers or flames.
 Some also regularly hose down their wood decks and fences.

-No to both, says Pam Temmermand, a fire prevention specialist at CalFire.
-Temmermand offered this drought advice to those living in hillside fire zones.
+Pam Temmermand, a fire prevention specialist at CalFire, offered this drought advice to those living in hillside fire zones:

-- As a rule, landscape with drought-tolerant, fire-resistant plants.
+- As a rule, anyone in wildfire country should landscape with drought-tolerant, fire-resistant plants.
 Don’t plant water hogs.
 And remember to remove all dead and dying vegetation.

-- Hosing a yard or anything else won’t help.
-“Wetting down decks, siding, roofs, etc. only wastes water,” Temmermand said.
-“It is not an effective way to prevent ignition.
-The hot dry winds associated with advancing wildfires result in rapid evaporation long before flames and embers reach a home.”
+- In the face of a fire, hosing a yard won’t really help that much.
+The hot, dry winds associated with advancing wildfires result in rapid evaporation long before flames and embers reach a home.

-- Maintaining defensible space around all structures is CalFire’s best advice for helping protect a home from wildfire.
+- Maintaining defensible space around your home is considered the best advice for protecting your property.

 Having adequate coverage in an area with high wildfire risk is vital.
 Thousands of homes were destroyed in recent California fires, with many people discovering they didn’t have enough coverage.